larsonjj/grunt-dashboard/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+<strong>v1.0.0</strong> - Updated Less to 2.5.1.
+Updated jQuery to 2.1.4.
+Switched to eslint from jshint.
+Removed support for IE8

 <strong>v0.3.1</strong> - Updated Swig, Jade, and Handlbars to their latest versions.

 <strong>v0.3.0</strong> - Added `data` option so that custom variables can be passed from the Grunt task to the Handlebars template.
 API break: `data` inside handlbars templates has changed to `generated`.
 Update your custom templates accordingly.